xultradotfun/fluffle-3d/README.md

 4. **Category**:

-   - Choose the most relevant category
+   - Choose the most relevant category from the list above
    - Use existing categories when possible
    - Contact maintainers if a new category is needed

-5. **MegaMafia Status**:
+5. **Status Fields**:
    - Set `megaMafia` to `true` only for official MegaMafia projects
+   - Set `native` to `true` for projects built specifically for MegaETH
-   - When in doubt, set to `false`
+   - When in doubt about either field, set to `false`

 ### Adding Your Project

 1. Fork the repository
 2. Add your project to `src/data/ecosystem.json`
+3. Add your project logo to `/public/avatars/[twitter_handle].jpg`
-3. Maintain alphabetical order within the projects array
+4. Maintain alphabetical order within the projects array
-4. Create a pull request with your changes
+5. Create a pull request with your changes
-5. Include any relevant social proof or verification
+6. Include any relevant social proof or verification

 ## 🛠 Technology Stack

-- **Framework**: [Next.js 13](https://nextjs.org/) with App Router
+- **Framework**: [Next.js 14](https://nextjs.org/) with App Router
 - **Language**: [TypeScript](https://www.typescriptlang.org/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **3D Graphics**:
   - [Three.js](https://threejs.org/)
   - [@pixiv/three-vrm](https://github.com/pixiv/three-vrm)
+- **Authentication**: Discord OAuth2
+- **Database**: Prisma with PostgreSQL
 - **State Management**: React Hooks
 - **Deployment**: [Vercel](https://vercel.com)